Hooker Valley Track icebergs

 Those having a bit more time can hike up to Sealy Tarns or even further up to Mueller Hut.
 This last one is demanding and only for fit hikers free of a fear of heights.

-Make sure to also check out my full blog about hiking in Mount Cook National Park where I’ve written longer descriptions of all hikes mentioned.
+Make sure to also check out my full blog about hiking in Mount Cook National Park where I’ve written longer descriptions of all hikes mentioned and some additional information what to keep in mind when you go hiking in Mount Cook.

-Other Mount Cook activities that are not hiking
+Other things to do in Mount Cook that are not hiking

 As previously mentioned the exhibition at the Mount Cook information center is awesome and you can easily spend a few hours checking it out.
 Also worth a visit is The Sir Edmund Hillary Alpine Center at The Hermitage, the fancy and big hotel in Mt Cook Village.
 However, only do this if the weather isn’t good, it’s way much better to get outdoors if the sun is out.